The programme to help prepare for and navigate a successful, effective and satisfying first 90-days in your new role

 The formal programme offers support from the point at which you formally accept the new job offer to the end of your first quarter in post.

-We will work through a full programme covering people, politics, positioning, perception and planning, to ensure you sail through your first 90 days and emerge the other side with the reputation and recognition from those above, below and around you, that you have chosen to create.
+We will work through a guided programme covering people, politics, positioning, perception and planning, to ensure you sail through your first 90 days and emerge the other side with the reputation and recognition from those above, below and around you, that you have chosen to create.

 You will design your own transition, decide on who you want to be and how you want to be perceived, and we will create a blueprint to enable you to do so